tjd1234/cmpt120fall2022/lectures/lecture25/lecture25notes.md

 single new sorted list.
 Since the lists are already sorted, it can do this much more efficiently than sorting.

-We uses Python's `heapq.merge` function to do the merging.
-See [sorting.py](sorting.py) for another implementation of merge using loops and if-statements. `heap.merge` doesn't return a list directly, but instead returns the elements one at a time in sorted order.
+We uses Python's `heapq.merge` function to do the merging (see [sorting.py](sorting.py) for another implementation of merge using loops and if-statements). `heap.merge` doesn't return a list directly, but instead returns the elements one at a time in sorted order.
 So we call `list` to get all the elements in a list.
 It's similar `range(n)`, which returns the numbers 0 to n-1 one at a time, and you write `list(range(n))` if you want them all in a list.